casco/PGTMethod/README.md

   2. The participant can disagree with any of the ideas in the page, by arguing against it, then submitting.
   3. The participant can contribute a completely new idea, then submitting.
 7. The is a time counter at the top.
 The activity continues until the group runs out of time, or the facilitator says so.

+## OnePage
+1. One single page for all users
+2. The brainstorming question
+3. Participants type an idea (up-to 400 chars) then click submit.
+The idea is visible to everyone
+4. The is a time counter at the top.
+The activity continues until the group runs out of time, or the facilitator says so.